Rugby and Hockey Pavilions, Edinburgh Academy

 The separate block houses a further 2 changing rooms, both accessed separately by separate external entrances.
 The L shaped building abuts the East boundary of the site and is finished in harling and is clearly subservient to the main pavilion in its architectural design and detail.
 The building provides a blank harled wall to the east boundary and Arboretum Place with three skylights provided within the pitched slate roof on this elevation.
 The new proposed extension to the main pavilion attempts to provide a new public approach elevation to the pavilion.

-Work began on site in May 2015, following completion of the Hockey Pavilion on the same Newfield Playing Area.
+Work began on site in May 2015, following completion of the Hockey Pavilion on the same Newfield Playing Area and was completed in 2016.
 The Hockey Pavilion can be viewed by clicking here.

 |Services Engineers||Mott MacDonald|